Phantas0s/alexandria-library/README.md

 To open the mindmaps, you'll need the software [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page) installed on your shiny computer.

-Then, you'll see something like that:
+It will look like that:

 [![Example of a mindmap](./example.png)](https://raw.githubusercontent.com/Phantas0s/alexandria-library/master/example.png)